alexjj/alexjj.com/content/_index.md

 +++
 +++

 Hi! 👋 I'm Alex Johnstone.
 This is my weblog of interesting sundries.
-I enjoy exploring new things, sometimes I get bored and move on and other things I stick at for a while.
+I enjoy exploring new things, sometimes I get bored and move on, and other times I stick at it for a while.

 ![](/me.jpg)